-The Smart Mobility Research Unit was launched in March 2018.
-The Unit builds on projects run at the University such as: Evalu8 (which delivered the Government’s electric vehicle Plugged-in-Places scheme in the East of England), smart bus ticketing and the E-Car Club (the UK’s first entirely electric pay-per-use car club).
+The Smart Mobility Unit was launched in March 2018.
+The unit builds on projects run at the University such as:

-The Unit’s research interests and expertise include: travel planning, transport-related behaviour change, intelligent transport systems, biometrics, smart ticketing, automatic number plate recognition (ANPR) applications, big data analysis and spatial mapping.
+The unit’s interests and expertise include: travel planning, transport-related behaviour change, intelligent transport systems, biometrics, smart ticketing, automatic number plate recognition applications, big data analysis and spatial mapping.

-The Unit works with the Government, Local Authorities, private sector organisations and public transport operators to develop transport solutions.
-It is also a partner in projects such as the Hatfield 2030 plan to redevelop Hatfield town centre and in developing Mobility as a Service (MaaS), which aims to make sustainable transport an integral part of community planning and change.
+The unit works with the government, local authorities, private sector organisations and public transport operators to develop transport solutions.
+It is also a partner in projects such as the Hatfield 2030 plan to redevelop Hatfield Town centre and in developing Mobility as a Service, which aims to make sustainable transport an integral part of community planning and change.

-The University has its own bus company called UNO.
-The Unit collaborates with UNO and that collaboration, along other resources on the University estate, means that the University can act as a ‘living laboratory’ for research projects.
+The University has its own bus company, UNO.
+The Smart Mobility Unit collaborates with UNO and that collaboration, along other resources on the University estate, means that the University can act as a ‘living laboratory’ for research projects.